 Why Choose CAD Drafting and Tool Design Technology?

-The CAD Drafting and Tool Design program concentrates on the use of CAD in product drawing, dies (metal stamping), molds (plastic processes) and jig, fixture and gauge design.
-Students are involved with computers throughout the program to familiarize them with CAD software and applications such as detailing, GD & T, general tolerancing, wire frame, surfacing, solid modeling with parametric technology and Rapid Prototyping.
+The Computer Aided Design (CAD) Drafting and Tool Design program concentrates on the use of CAD in product drawing, dies (metal stamping), molds (plastic processes) and jig, fixture and gauge design.
+Students are involved with computers throughout the program to familiarize them with CAD software applications such as detailing, GD & T, general tolerancing, wire frame, surfacing, solid modeling with parametric technology and Rapid Prototyping.
 Computer-aided engineering software for mold design and mechanical applications are also used.
 Student solid models are processed and created on our Rapid Prototyping equipment.

 Tool design is critical to the manufacturing industry.
-Tooling is the foundation for product design and the manufacturing industry.
+Tooling is the foundation for product design and the mechanical and manufacturing industries.
 Students learn to design and detail basic tooling requirements for the manufacture of products.
-Consideration for safety of the design and manufacturing processes are also emphasized.
 Students also gain an understanding of the related areas of mathematics, materials and machining.

 Prepare for a Great Career

-Converting an abstract idea into a working design is the job of the drafter and tool designer.
-The drafter/designer may be involved in drawing one of many parts of a complete assembly, then designing the tooling-jigs, fixtures, gauges, dies, injection molds and special machines-to produce one or all of those parts.
+Converting an abstract idea into a working design is the job of the tool designer.
+Designers are a part of the manufacturing cycle from the initial stages of product development all the way through production of the finished product.
+The designer may be involved in drawing one of many parts of a complete assembly, then designing the tooling-jigs, fixtures, gauges, dies, injection molds and special machines-to produce one or all of those parts.

-For the drafter/tool designer, creativity and attention to detail are essential in production of such diverse products as automotive and aircraft components, consumer products, medical products, electronics, food processing and special machinery.
+For the tool designer, creativity and attention to detail are essential in production of such diverse products as automotive and aircraft components, consumer products, medical products, electronics, food processing and special machinery.
+Students are given opportunities to express their creative abilities in various projects.

 Graduates of the program find immediate employment as computer-aided tool detailers, product drafters, entry-level tool designers, CAD operators and other technical-related positions.
 Many students choose to continue into B.S. programs such as Product Design Engineering Technology, Manufacturing Engineering Technology, Plastics Engineering Technology, Business Management or Occupational (Teacher) Education.